stefansundin/dolphin-emu.deb/README.md

 This is a debianization of Dolphin with Tilka's [dolphinbar_linux](https://github.com/Tilka/dolphin/tree/dolphinbar_linux) branch applied.
 The debianization is based on [the official ppa](https://launchpad.net/~dolphin-emu/+archive/ubuntu/ppa).

+If you had the DolphinBar connected before installing this package, remember to unplug it and plug it back in for the udev rule to take effect.

 # Prerequisites

 ```bash